Amusing Fact About EV

 - The term “EV” refers to an electric vehicle.
 EVs are automobiles that run entirely or primarily on electricity.

-- A fully electric vehicle is one without a gasoline or diesel engine.
+- A fully EV is one without a gasoline or diesel engine.
 When you put an electric car in ‘drive,’ it accelerates just like an automatic vehicle.
 Electric and hybrid vehicles lack gears.

 - They power an electric motor, which rotates the wheels, by storing the electricity in a rechargeable battery.